TennisTV: Do Multimodal Large Language Models Understand Tennis Rallies?: Related Work

 \subsection{Sports Understanding}

 Sports understanding \cite{thomas2017computer} is a rapidly evolving field that encompasses multiple research topics and integrates diverse modalities, covering tasks such as action recognition \cite{deliege2021soccernet}, athlete analysis \cite{shao2020finegym}, tactical planning \cite{liu2023insight}, foul recognition \cite{felsen2017will}.
-Recent work on MLLMs \cite{li2024sports,xia2024sportu,xia2024sportqa} has shifted toward general frameworks spanning diverse sports tasks, while existing work\cite{liu2025f} in tennis primarily uses conventional neural networks for stroke label prediction, with limited modeling of rally level context and causal relations.
-Consequently, MLLM capabilities in fast-paced, high-frequency sports video remain largely unexplored.
+Recent work on MLLMs \cite{li2024sports,xia2024sportu,xia2024sportqa} has shifted toward general frameworks spanning diverse sports tasks, while existing work\cite{liu2025f} in tennis primarily uses conventional neural networks for stroke label prediction, with limited modeling of rally-level context and causal relations.
+Consequently, MLLM capabilities in tennis video remain largely unexplored.
 This paper uses tennis as the empirical domain and proposes a novel benchmark for fast-paced, high-frequency sports video understanding, with the goal of advancing future research in this area.